 - Summary of pH Drift Causes and Solutions

-pH drift is one of the most frustrating issues to troubleshoot because it can seem random and be caused by many different aspects of the environment, maintenance, and sensor design.
+pH drift is one of the most frustrating issues to troubleshoot because it may seem random and be caused by many different aspects of the environment, maintenance, and sensor design.

 Is it the solution, sensor, or electrode that is drifting?
 Is the electrode too old?
 Did something happen during shipment?
 Is there electrical interference with the sensor?